Connect with us

 The panels are touted as capable of delivering stronger structures compared to those built with conventional stones while cutting costs by up to 30 per cent.

-The prefab housing craze has also attracted several international companies that are flocking into Kenya to invest in panel manufacturing factories.
+The prefab housing craze has also attracted several international companies that are flocking to Kenya to invest in panel manufacturing factories.

 These include US-based International Green Structures (IGS) and China’s Blue Sky – who have spread their technological wings into Kenya in the past three months.

-On the other hand, Blue Sky International has announced plans to pump Sh1 billion into a new plant in Athi River for production of panels for commercial centres, and high rise developments such as apartments and hotels.
+On the other hand, Blue Sky International has announced plans to pump Sh1 billion into a new plant in Athi River for the production of panels for commercial centres, and high-rise developments such as apartments and hotels.

-Early last year, a Malaysian firm, Koto Housing Ltd., excited the local market when it announced it could build a three-bedroom prefab house in 14 days at a cost of Sh1.8 million, down from Sh3.6 million.
+Early last year, a Malaysian firm, Koto Housing Ltd., excited the local market when it announced it could build a three-bedroom prefab house in 14 days for Sh1.8 million, down from Sh3.6 million.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.